bwpge/lazy-events.nvim/README.md

 ## Overview

 The `lazy.nvim` plugin manager has a quite clever event system for lazy loading plugins.
-However, it is a bit tedious to hook custom event logic into the event mappings without a deliberate section of code to do so, and it needs to be done before plugin specs are loaded.
+However, it is a bit tedious to hook custom event logic into the event mappings without some deliberate boilerplate, and it needs to be done before plugin specs are loaded.
 This plugin seeks to make that process easier.

 This plugin provides a simple interface for creating three styles of events, and adding them to `lazy.nvim` event mappings:

 - **simple**: a "wrapper" for any number of other events (e.g., `LazyFile` used by [LazyVim](https://www.lazyvim.org/) is a wrapper for `BufReadPost`, `BufNewFile`, and `BufWritePre`)
 - **projects**: detecting a certain structure of files or directories in the current working directory (for example, Rust projects typically contain `Cargo.toml` in the project root)
 - **custom**: arbitrary logic determining if the event should be fired, executed on any matching event

+See the [Examples](#examples) section for more information.

 ### Why?